stefano-meschiari/dictr/README.md

 d$color                   # blue
 d[['pattern']]            # solid
-d['color', 'pattern']  # a sub-dictionary with keys color and pattern
+d[c('color', 'pattern')]  # a sub-dictionary with keys color and pattern d['color', 'pattern']     # a sub-dictionary with keys color and pattern
 ```

 You can get keys and values using the `keys` and `values` functions: